j2css/j2c/README.md

 There's no support for prefixing a list multiple values (e.g. `"linear-gradient(90deg, #f00, #ff0),linear-gradient(90deg, #f00, #ff0)"`).

 ### `@-webkit-keyframes`

+`/!\` This will be replaced by a plugin in a future version.

 `@keyframes` blocks automatically produce their `@-webkit-keyframes` counterparts, even in the absence of a vendor list argument.